There’s a stigma surrounding type 2 diabetes—and some blame the disease on unhealthy lifestyle choices.

 The choice is yours

 Despite this research, remember: a diabetes diagnosis comes from more than just genetic factors.
 There are medical and lifestyle risks that can’t be measured.
-And whether diabetes is caused by lifestyle choices or genetics or both, it affects 20.8 million people in the United States, with 1.5 million being diagnosed each year.
+And whether diabetes is caused by lifestyle choices or genetics or both, it affects more than 30 million people in the United States, with 1.5 million being diagnosed each year.

 Knowing your risk factors and your available treatment options are steps to living a healthy and full life despite a diabetes diagnosis.